Reporting on the living environment

 What is it?

-Your residential and living environments consist of places that everyone has access to.
-Think of squares, roads, parks, playgrounds or sports fields.
+Your living environment consists of places that everyone has access to.
+Think of squares, roads, parks, playgrounds, or sports fields.
 It is important that these places are safe and tidy.

 How does it work?

-Examples of things you can report to the municipality:
+Examples of issues you can report to the municipality:

 • loose paving stone